What the Housing Market Will Look Like by the End of Summer, According to Experts

-Traditionally, spring is real estate season, but buyers across the country have been waiting for summer to finally see a return to normal inventory levels, normal competition and most importantly, normal prices.
+Traditionally, spring is real estate season, but buyers across the country were waiting for summer to finally see a return to normal inventory levels, normal competition and most importantly, normal prices.

 As it turns out, a return to normal is probably pretty far off, but cracks are starting to emerge in the seller’s market that has defined the real estate industry throughout the pandemic period.
 The experts in the trenches are seeing clear indicators that relief might be on the way — but will it come in time for summer?

 If you’re a buyer, some promising signals indicate that the grueling real estate landscape that has frustrated you for more than a year is finally starting to loosen up.
 “The housing market is heading back to sanity in the summer of 2022,” said Eyal Pasternak, a licensed realtor in Miami and the founder of Liberty House Buying Group.

 Pasternak discussed the relationship between the pandemic and the high prices and low inventory that have defined the market ever since.
 “Now, that aspect will not change overnight as inventory is still being adjusted, but there will be improvements,” Pasternak said.
 “The housing market will not be as expensive as it was last year and buyers will have some leverage this time around.”

 Pasternak expects the market to start favoring buyers — or at least return to neutral — by 2024.
 In the meantime, he expects prices to cool this summer as borrowing gets more expensive and demand slows.
 “For the next few months, interest rates will rise indefinitely, which will cleanse the market of unnecessary buyers,” he said.

 Live Richer Podcast: First-Time Homebuying During Inflation: Is It Worth It?